BIH-MI/synthetic-rd-data/README.md

 ## Repository Structure

-                ├── MDdata: Contains our results and copy of all original downloaded and used files │   ├── census
+                ├── RDdata: Contains our results and copy of all original downloaded and used files │   ├── census
                 │   │   ├── map
                 │   │   └── usaAge2020-2021